silpion/ansible-mariadb/README.md

         databases: 'all'          # Optional: The databases to dump.
 This variable must either be a list of databases or the keyword 'all'
         dayofweek: '*'            # Optional: The weekday(s) to dump at.
 Use cron notation here
         hour: '4'                 # Optional: The hour to execute job at.
 Use cron notation here
         destinationdir: '/backup' # Optional: The directory to put the backups in.
-Filename is $backupjobname-$year-$month-$day-$hour-$minute.sql.gz
+Filename is $year-$month-$day-$hour-$minute-$backupjobname.sql.gz

 Examples
 --------